 - 2022 − BA in Applied Languages

-- La relació de les dones no heterosexuals amb la paraula lesbiana (Marta Ruiz Llamas)
+- La relació de les dones no heterosexuals amb la paraula lesbiana (Marta Ruiz)

 - 2021 − BA in Translation & Interpreting